innate2adaptive/Decombinator-Tools/README.md

 This script can be used to generate a histogram plot displaying the frequency of average UMI cluster sizes present in collapsed TCR repertoire data.
 It should be run as an optional analysis tool in the Collapsinator stage of the Decombinator pipeline.

-If Collapsinator has been run using the `-uh` argument, a csv file will be saved to the logs folder with the suffix `_UMIhistogram.csv`.
+If Collapsinator has been run using the `-uh` argument, a `.csv` file will be saved to the logs folder with the suffix `_UMIhistogram.csv`.
 Supplying this file to the UMIHistogram script will generate the histogram.

 How to run:
 ```